 In cities throughout Ohio, the workplace is now more diverse than ever it has ever been with native-born workers working alongside immigrants employees of a vast number of national origins.
 Unfortunately, since post-9/11 and recent attacks around the world, anti-immigrant atmosphere and national origin discrimination have become more widespread and prevalent across Ohio as well as across the United States.

 Under Ohio Revised Code § 4112.02, Title VII of the Civil Rights Act of 1964, and the Civil Rights Act of 1866, it is illegal for any employer to discriminate against an employee because of the employee’s national origin or ethnic background.
 These employment laws expressly prohibit national origin from adversely impacting decisions to hire, fire, promote, demote, set compensation and other terms and conditions of employment.
-At The Spitz Law Firm, LLC, our attorneys help employees protect their rights every day throughout Ohio.
+At Spitz, The Employee’s Law Firm, our attorneys help employees protect their rights every day throughout Ohio.

 Understanding Employee Protections